 It made we wistful for the baby years.

-It made me grateful to be past the baby years.
+It made me grateful to be beyond the baby years.

 And, more than anything else, it reminded me that the only thing that ever really defeats fear, is love.